Diamondbacks vs. Cubs Player Props Betting Odds

 Bellinger Stats

-- Bellinger hopes to build on an eight-game hitting streak in this matchup.
-In his last 10 outings he is hitting .317 with a double, four home runs, two walks and 11 RBI.
+- Bellinger will look for his 10th straight game with a hit in this contest.
+During his last 10 games he is batting .317 with a double, four home runs, two walks and 11 RBI.

 Bellinger Recent Games